 Bariatric, or weight loss, surgery is an increasingly popular intervention for the management of morbid obesity.
 It is important to know that surgery is a “tool,” not a cure, and is to be used when other measures have been unsuccessful.

-UF surgeons offer minimally invasive bariatric surgeries through the Shands at UF Weight Loss Surgery Center, which is recognized as a Bariatric Surgery Center of Excellence by the American Society for Metabolic and Bariatric Surgery.
+UF Health surgeons offer minimally invasive bariatric surgeries through the UF Health Weight Loss Surgery Center, which is recognized as a Bariatric Surgery Center of Excellence by the American Society for Metabolic and Bariatric Surgery.
 The multidisciplinary center offers a comprehensive treatment approach, allowing the surgeon to consult with a team that includes psychiatrists, nutritionists, cardiologists and other health-care providers.
 The center brings together a health-care team to care for the whole patient, not just his or her surgical needs.

 For an appointment, call 352.265.4226